Microsoft 365 Reports in the admin center - Microsoft 365 Apps usage

 Username is the email address of the user who performed the activity on Microsoft Apps.

 Last activation date (UTC) is the latest date on which the user activated their Microsoft 365 Apps subscription.

 Last activity date (UTC) is the latest date an intentional activity was performed by the user.
 To see activity that occurred on a specific date, select the date directly in the chart.

-Following columns corresponding to each app that identifies if the user was active on that app in the period selected:
+The following columns correspond to each app that identifies if the user was active on that app in the period selected:

-Following columns corresponding to each platform that identifies if the user was active on that platform for any app (within Microsoft 365 Apps) in the period selected:
+The following columns correspond to each platform that identifies if the user was active on that platform for any app (within Microsoft 365 Apps) in the period selected: